Long Island Fractured Bones Attorney

-Slip-and-fall accidents and car crashes are leading causes of broken bones in the New York City area and across the country, the American Academy of Orthopaedic Surgeons (AAOS) says.
+Slip-and-fall accidents and car crashes are leading causes of broken bones in the Long Island area and across the country, the American Academy of Orthopaedic Surgeons (AAOS) says.
 They also result from overuse, such as in physically demanding jobs that stress muscles and put more stress on bones.

 The most serious breaks – such as compound fractures and shattered bones – may require surgery and lengthy, costly recoveries.
 A person who suffered a broken bone in a Long Island accident that was someone else’s fault may be entitled to pursue a legal claim.
 Compensation may include payment of medical bills, including long-term care for those with disabling fractures, plus money for lost wages and pain and suffering.

-At the Law Office of Cohen & Jaffe, LLP, we aggressively represent victims of broken bones caused by accidents that were not their fault.
+At the Law Office of Cohen & Jaffe, LLP, our Long Island broken bone injury attorneys aggressively represent victims of fractures and breaks caused by accidents that were not their fault.

 Personal injury, handled personally.
 Contact us today for a free consultation.